IndieBase

 • Only team owners and users with the admin role can create events.
 The New Event button will not appear if you don't have this permission.

-• Your team's configuration determines which Event Type options are available in the form.
+• Your team's configuration determines which Event Type options are available.
 The defaults are: Sport, Motorsport, Music, Equestrian, and Other.
 Your team administrator can customise these.

 Navigating to the Events List